 Not the least of which is the ability to shoot virtually unlimited images.
 Have you seen the cost of film lately?

-While film and retro cameras are making a mini comeback of sorts, there is no reason that you can’t get that retro vibe in a modern digital camera.
+While actual film and retro cameras are making a mini comeback of sorts, there is no reason that you can’t get that retro vibe in a modern digital camera.
 Some of us do prefer the analog experience, but want the convenience of digital.

 While most people will immediately think “Leica” when thinking of retro style cameras, a Leica simply isn’t the budget for many photographers.
 And a Leica budget certainly isn’t what we recommend for a first camera.